neha-iitjdh/Sushi_Themed_Website/README.md

 ## 📌 Credits

 This project was built by following a tutorial from **JavaScript Mastery**.
+All credits for the original design and structure go to them.
 📺 [Check out their amazing tutorials](https://www.youtube.com/@javascriptmastery/videos)

-## 🙌 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).